Menu

 New moulds

-Two new moulds were designed specifically for this set, but I believe both are very useful and suspect we haven't seen the last of them.
+Two new moulds were designed specifically for the LEGO Bumblebee set; I believe both are very useful and suspect we haven't seen the last of them.

 While these may at first sight look like good ol' Brick Round Corner 3 x 3 x 1 (65617), in fact this is a new, larger mould: